otomad/OtomadHelper/docs/index.md

 hero:
   name: Otomad Helper
-  text: Help to create YTPMV in Vegas Pro
+  text: Helps to create YTPMVs in Vegas Pro
   tagline: An extension to assist in creating YTPMV/YTP/otoMAD in Vegas Pro
   image:
     src: /favicon_light.svg